bahaatarek20/Bahaa-Portfolio/README.md

 ## 🔗 Live Demo

 You can preview the portfolio locally by opening `index.html` in a modern browser.
-Or access the online demo here: [Live Demo](https://bahaatarek20.github.io/)
+Or access the online demo here: [https://bahaatarek20.github.io/Bahaa-Portfolio/](https://bahaatarek20.github.io/)

 ---